Allow non-IT staff to edit AD data

 - IT specialists should maintain systems in the first place (not the data in the databases/directories)

-In the next chapter I want to explain how to enable Non-IT staff to edit AD data in Active Directory without costs, using FirstWare IDM-Portal.
+In the next chapter I want to explain how to enable non-IT staff to edit AD data in Active Directory without great financial expanse, using FirstWare IDM-Portal.

 First, you should clarify what tasks the non-IT employee shall take care of.
 What are the attributes to edit?
 Is there something you must not do?